-NOTE 2: While a legitimate network is performing an inventory operation, an attacker may cause amplification of resource exhaustion at the legitimate network side by sending AIoT paging messages for all devices or to a large group of devices, which causes large number of devices sending D2R messages to the legitimate network that the legitimate network does not expect to receive.
-The security measure to such amplification of resource exhaustion attack is not specified in present document.

-4. Upon receiving the paging request message, if the device determines it needs to respond based on the device identification information, AIoT device shall generate RANDAIOT_d, calculate RESAIOT using KAIoT_root and RANDAIOT_n (see Annex A.2) for network authenticating AIoT Device.
+4. Upon receiving the paging request message, if the device determines it needs to respond based on the device identification information, AIoT device shall perform the following sub-steps:

+- The AIoT device shall verify that the received CNTR value is greater than the stored one.
+If the verification is successful, then the AIoT device shall store the received CNTR value.

+- The AIoT device shall verify received RESAIOT_n (see Annex A.X).
+If the verification is successful then the AIoT device shall generate RANDAIOT_d, calculate RESAIOT_d using KAIoT_root, RANDAIOT_n and RANDAIOT_d (see Annex A.2) for network authenticating AIoT Device.